ajstarks/decksh/cmd/dshfmt/README.md

 # dshfmt - a formatter and checker for decksh files

-dshfmt formats decksh files into a consistent format, placing the output on standard output and reading from a named file, or standard input if no file is specified.
+dshfmt formats decksh files into a consistent format, placing the output on standard output or writing over the original file.
+Input is read from a named file, or standard input if no file is specified (no re-writing in this case).

 deck..edeck, slide..eslide, for..efor, if..eif, def..edef and list structures are indented,
 and integrity checks (matching pairs, closing lists) are performed.
 No formatting is done